tecnolgd/C-BASED-STUDENT-REPORT-GENERATOR/README.md

 ### *gcc student_proj1.c -o student_proj1./student_proj1* ###
 --------------

-*Note*:For clear screen in the output,append the code with
+Note:*For clear screen in the output,append the code with*

 ## *system("cls");*
 //for WINDOWS OS

 ## *system("clear");*
 //for MAC/LINUX OS

 --------------
 ### Value in this Repo?